andk123/andk123.github.io/index.md

 # Welcome

 Welcome to my personal website.
-You will find here some of my interesting projects, ideas and posts.
-You can also use the dark mode using the icon🌗 above.
+You will find my latest projects and my blog on fields of Data Science, Machine Learning, Algorithms and other topics in Computer Science.
+You can also scroll through my Resume to learn my professional and academic history.
+This website was built using Jekyll with Javascript and is hosted on GitHub pages.
+For a darker color, you can switch to the nigt mode using the icon🌗 above.

 ## Who Am I

 <!--author-->

-## Some of my featured projects
+## Featured projects and posts

 <!--projects-->